Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Detailed results of the fits

 \subsubsection{Dataset}

 \addsuppsubsubsection{Dataset}

-We leverage \texttt{flavio}'s~\cite{Straub:2018kue} large database of flavour observables to perform the $b\to s \ell \ell$ fits discussed in this work.
-Many decays with this underlying quark transition are included, e.~g.~the (differential) branching fractions of $B\to K^{(*)} \mu \mu$, $B_s \to \phi \mu \mu$ and $\Lambda_b \to \Lambda \mu \mu$, $B_s \to \mu \mu$, as well as the angular observables and the LFU ratios $R_{K^{(*)}}$.
+We leverage the large number of flavor observables implemented in the \texttt{flavio}~\cite{Straub:2018kue} package to perform the $b\to s \ell \ell$ fits discussed in this work.
+Many decays with this underlying quark transition are included, e.g.~the (differential) branching fractions of $B\to K^{(*)} \mu \mu$, $B_s \to \phi \mu \mu$ and $\Lambda_b \to \Lambda \mu \mu$, $B_s \to \mu \mu$, as well as the angular observables and the LFU ratios $R_{K^{(*)}}$.
 See Refs.~\cite{Greljo:2022jac, Altmannshofer:2021qrr} for more details.
-With respect to those works, we have updated the $B\to K$ form factors with the results of Ref.~\cite{Gubernari:2023puw}, and we have used a different CKM input scheme, namely the unitarity triangle angle $\beta$ from the latest HFLAV determination~\cite{HeavyFlavorAveragingGroupHFLAV:2024ctg} instead of the exclusive determination of $|V_{ub}|$.
-Altogether our fits include 181 observables, all of which we have expressed as (functions of) polynomials in all the contributing Wilson coefficients to produce the \texttt{POPxf} files, as well as the corresponding measurement files, using \texttt{flavio}'s database.
+With respect to those works, we have updated the $B\to K$ form factors with the results of Ref.~\cite{Gubernari:2023puw}, and we have used a different CKM input scheme based on the unitarity triangle angle $\beta$ from the latest HFLAV determination~\cite{HeavyFlavorAveragingGroupHFLAV:2024ctg} instead of the exclusive determination of $|V_{ub}|$.
+Altogether our fits include 181 observables, all of which we have expressed as (functions of) polynomials in the contributing Wilson coefficients to produce \texttt{POPxf} files.
+The corresponding measurement files have been directly obtained from \texttt{flavio}'s database of measurements.